Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

-A 3D scanner is a device that analyzes a real-world object or environment to collect data on its shape and possible appearance.
-The collected data can be used to construct digital three-dimensional models or in a variety of applications including motion capture, industrial design, orthotics, prosthetics, reverse engineering, and prototyping.
+A 3D scanner is a device that analyzes a real-world object or environment to collect data about an object’s shape or appearance.
+Consequently, data collected is helpful in constructing digital three-dimensional models for a variety of applications.
+For example, motion capture, industrial design, orthotics, prosthetics, reverse engineering, and prototyping.

-If you are looking for a 3D scanner, you’re just on the right page.
-To save you time from researching, we compiled the best 3D scanners for you.
-Check out the list below.
+So, if you are looking for a 3D scanner, you’re just on the right page.
+We have compiled the top 3D scanners in the market to cut your research time short.

 |Xbox One Kinect Sensor||3/5||$||Handheld/|